jduell12/node-server-testing-guided/Notes.md

 - test a component by putting in props and getting back a piece of UI
 - check the UI received from component against what is expected back
+  - need rendering framework to get UI and check

 ## Back-End Testing

 - test an endpoint by passing a request and receiving a response
 - check the response against what is expected back
+  - need framework to test the endpoint
+    - server
+    - api framework ex.
+Node.js
+    - database
+    - etc.

+## Everything is a function!